David Clarke (journalist): Academic Research

+Journalism and Publications

-Since the 1990s much of his journalism has concentrated on investigations of British government policy on UFOs/UAPs, working from documents opened at the UK National Archives.
+Since the 1990s much of Clarke's journalism has concentrated on investigations of British government policy on UFOs/UAPs, working from documents opened at the UK National Archives.
 From 1998 he used the UK's Freedom of Information Act 2000 (FOIA) to gain access to closed UFO files held by the Ministry of Defence (MoD).
 This resulted in the release of the file on the famous Rendlesham Forest UFO incident in Suffolk, the MoD's report by the Flying Saucer Working Party used to brief Winston Churchill and, in 2006, the DIS report UAPs in the UK Air Defence Region (also known as the Condign report).

 Between 2008 and 2013 Clarke acted as the media consultant and spokesperson for the Open Government project that oversaw the transfer of 210 public records on UFOs from the Ministry of Defence to The National Archives.

 The project resulted in the public release of 60,000 pages of reports, correspondence and policy material on UFO-related issues in ten tranches.
 This material is available via the project website.
 At the completion of the project in 2018 Dr Clarke presented a public lecture at The National Archives; this is available as a podcast from the TNA website.

+In 2022 Clarke was instrumental in both discovering and publishing the only extant original photograph of the infamous Calvine UFO sighting, along with the only contemporary witness account of the event provided by former RAF press officer Craig Lindsay.

 Clarke's work on the MoD's UFO files and other archival material on unusual phenomena have been published in a series of books including Out of the Shadows: UFOs, the Establishment and the official cover-up (with Andy Roberts, 2002); Flying Saucerers: a social history of UFOlogy (with Andy Roberts, 2006); The UFO Files: The Inside Story of Real-Life Sightings (2009, second edition 2012); How UFOs Conquered the World: The history of a modern myth (2015); and UFO Drawings from The National Archives (2017).

 His books on folklore, Fortean studies and contemporary legend include Twilight of the Celtic Gods (with Andy Roberts, 1996); The Angel of Mons (2004); and Britain’s X-traordinary Files (2014).

 Media work

-He has made numerous media appearances to discuss UFO-related material.
+Clarke has made numerous media appearances to discuss UFO-related material.
 Clarke's media work has included the two-part series Britain’s X-Files for BBC Radio 4 and a BBC Timewatch programme on Britain's UFO files shown in 2004.

 He also appeared with former British Defence Minister Michael Portillo on Portillo’s State Secrets (2015) and Channel 5's Portillo's Hidden History of Britain (2018).

-His freelance journalism has appeared in a variety of UK and international newspapers, magazines and journals including The Guardian, Folklore, Contemporary Legend, BBC History and Fortean Times.
+His freelance journalism has appeared in a variety of UK and international newspapers, magazines and journals including The Guardian, Folklore, Contemporary Legend, and BBC History.

+He also regularly contribute features based on his research into anomalous phenomena and folklore to both The Fortean Times and the Daily Mail.